franciscopedroza030595/nodejs-aws/README.md

 npm install
 ```

+in the file .env you use the private aws key for Dynamodb

 in the browser localhost8080

 portafolio with some user informacion,  data loaded from aws Dynamodb, you can update some of the data pushing the "edit" buttom